315+ Telescopes Ranked

 Quality of Accessories

 The StarMax 90mm Tabletop comes with two 1.25” interchangeable eyepieces: a 25mm Kellner (50x) and a 10mm Kellner (125x).
 Both use glass lenses, though the body of each eyepiece is disappointingly plastic.
-At f/13.9, they are more than acceptable, and the 10mm provides plenty of magnification for close-up lunar and planetary views.
+At f/13.9, I view them as more than acceptable, and the 10mm provides us plenty of magnification for close-up lunar and planetary views.

-The 1.25” star diagonal included with the StarMax 90mm Tabletop used to be a high-quality 90-degree prism; however, Orion has swapped this with a low-quality mirror diagonal of dubious flatness.
-An aftermarket diagonal will have brighter and clearer images and would be a good investment for this telescope.
+The 1.25” star diagonal included with the StarMax 90mm Tabletop used to be a high-quality 90-degree prism.
+I’ve now found out that Orion has swapped this with a low-quality mirror diagonal of dubious flatness.
+I believe that an aftermarket diagonal will have brighter and clearer images and would be a good investment for this telescope.

 For aiming, the StarMax 90mm Tabletop includes a standard battery-powered red dot finder that slides into its (also plastic) Vixen/Synta universal finder shoe attached to the side of the tube.
 This finder is more than adequate for aiming this small telescope at most targets.